Voting in Midland

 • You will be out of Midland County during Early Voting and Election Day and have an out-of-county address to receive the ballot

-• You are confined in jail for something other than a felony
+• You are confined in jail or involuntary Civil Commitment (see application for more details)

 Federal Postcard Application (Section 101.001 T.E.C.)